kangminsukdotcom/blog/content/blog/baek-jong-won.md

 If you’ve never heard of him; Baek Jong-won is the founder of an international restaurant company called [The Born](https://www.theborn.co.kr/).
 The Born is a major player in the South Korean dining market with over 20 brands and 1,500 restaurants.[^1]

 There’s no doubt that Baek is an outstanding businessperson.
-Fast-casual Korean, BBQ, Korean Chinese, bibimbap, Udon, etc. You name a popular cuisine in Korea and the guy has created a successful brand already.
+Fast-casual Korean, BBQ, Korean Chinese, bibimbap, udon, etc. You name a popular cuisine in Korea and the guy has created a successful brand already.

 However, Baek’s restaurants are only a fraction of his far-reaching influence in Korea.
 To really understand him, we need to talk about his recipes, TV show appearances, and even philosophy.